mmuscarella/janthino-genome/janthino.md

     OR (if you've saved settings for Mason)
     > putty -load mason

+Some of the following may take >20 minutes.
+Mason automatically kills memory/time intensive jobs that are submitted interactively.
+However, you can start an interactive session using the following:

+    > qsub -I -q shared -l nodes=1:ppn=4,vmem=10gb,walltime=4:00:00

+***Time to get the data and start some fun***
 The original sequence files (fastq.gz) can be found at:

     /N/dc2/projects/Lennon_Sequences/Janthino_Genome